dometdemont/DO288-apps/nodejs-helloworld/README.md

 ```
 The installer is not able to detect this incompatibility.
 The client has to check the application status from the standard OpenShift API/CLI.

 <a name="SectionsDetails"></a>
 ## Sections detailed specifications
 This chapter is a compilation of the detailed sections specifications.

+### Misc
+Miscellaneous settings:
+- rhel_pullsecret: User secret provided by RedHat for deploying an OpenShift 4.x cluster; visit https://cloud.redhat.com/openshift/install/pull-secret
+- anyuid: true|false: relax security on the OpenShift cluster before deploying resources by granting all containers the root privilege and approving pending certificates (not recommended)
+- extnet: Name of the OpenStack external network used to connect the public addresses of the instances defined in the Nodes section
+- tester_nodejs_version: Nodejs version used to run the CMS5G Core Stack tester tool
+- tester_git_url: Git project URL delivering the CMS5G Core Stack tester tool
+- tester_deploy_key: Optional git deploy key to clone the project delivering the CMS5G Core Stack tester tool
+- headless: if not empty: do not assume a user for answering prompts and downloading files: use default values without prompting and do not save any file.
+- default_project: The default OpenShift project/namespace for deploying resources
+- default_action: The default installer action: deploy or undeploy
+- default_openstack_env: The default OpenStack environment file name
+- default_openstack_network_root: The default OpenStack network root as 3 unique digits like 192.168.199
+- openstack_volume_size: Size in Gb of the specific volume allocated to each OpenStack instance:
+    In that case, the OpenStack image must refer to a volume ID used for cloning.
+    Default: local storage sized according to the flavor and initialiazed with the image.
 ### Networks
 Network interfaces names and associated masks and resources
 - network: